dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging.md

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)

-Ass explained earlier, you can use the log level to control how much output is written to a particular storage medium or display window.
-For a given provider and category, you can specify a minimum log level.
-Any logs below the minimum level aren't passed to that provider when logs are created for that category.
+You can specify a minimum log level for a specific provider and category or for all providers or all categories.
+Any logs below the minimum level aren't passed to that provider, so they don't get displayed or stored.

-If you want to prevent all logs from being written for a particular provider and category, you can specify `LogLevel.None` as the minimum log level.
+If you want to suppress all logs, you can specify `LogLevel.None` as the minimum log level.
 The integer value of `LogLevel.None` is 6, which is higher than `LogLevel.Critical` (5).

 **Create filter rules in configuration**